tttsaurus/Ingame-Info-Reborn/README.md

 The default alignment and pivot are the top-left corner.
 ![Snipaste_2024-12-26_14-29-07](https://github.com/user-attachments/assets/5e04ff27-718f-4633-824a-f0f7e001829d)

-Crt version is as follows
+Crt version is as follows (install ProbeZS and ZS IntelliSense for more api details)
 ```zenscript
 #loader preinit